Public health professor completes elite national fellowship program

-“It’s a humbling experience, working alongside chief executives, grant makers, activists, television personalities, and other leaders.
-It was fantastic to learn from their experiences and share mine,” said Robertson-James, who also chairs the Department of Urban Public Health and Nutrition.
-“In my application, I highlighted the role of an educator—someone with a platform to train future professionals and practitioners.”
+Robertson-James, who also chairs the Department of Urban Public Health and Nutrition, said, “In my application, I highlighted the role of an educator—someone with a platform to train future professionals and practitioners.”

 The fellowship centered on a theme—The Agenda for Black L.O.V.E.—that prioritized the value of personal well-being, financial literacy, civic engagement, and the amplification of Black successes.
 Among the fellowship’s many programs, Robertson-James said she identified with one built around the concept of asset framing, “defining communities by their assets and strengths.”
 Typically, we operate on deficits as “what is marginalized is what sells.”

 “It’s an idea that’s built into public health,” she said.
 “We say it quite often: ‘These people are at greater risk for this disease, that disease, and so on.’
 It’s built into our world.
 While teaching in the fall semester, I was more conscious of our communities.
 I became more aware of how that kind of deficit framing can be damaging to students and, in altering your approach, it makes you a more authentic and compassionate public health leader.”